kevboh/longform/README.md

 ### Scene-only Styling

-Longform will automatically attach a `.longform-leaf` class to the container panes of any notes that are part of a Longform project.
+Longform will automatically attach a `.longform-leaf` class to the container panes of any notes part of a Longform project.
 This means you can add custom CSS snippets to Obsidian that style your writing environment and _only_ your writing environment.
 For example, I prefer a dark theme for Obsidian but a light theme for writing, so my writing snippet looks something like this:

 ```css
 /* Set some variables for the entire leaf. */